 Someone just has to bring a motion, but I assume that will probably take place.

-He stated in the interview that with Ducy that House Republicans are concerned about whether Cheney can continue her leadership duties as she continues to drive a wedge between Republicans with her critical comments regarding former President Trump.
+He stated in the interview that with Ducey, that House Republicans are concerned about whether Cheney can continue her leadership duties as she continues to drive a wedge between Republicans with her critical comments regarding former President Trump.

-Look, I I don't really care that much.
+Look, I don't really care that much.

-I never got too involved in this whole you know, if you want to be call yourself a Republican and you're not, and help elect Joe Biden like the Lincoln project, I'm actually okay with that.
+I never got too involved in this whole, you know, if you want to be, call yourself a Republican and you're not, and help elect Joe Biden like the Lincoln Project, I'm actually okay with that.

 I wish you'd be a little more honest about it.

-You can't say because Donald Trump governed conservatively or say I like his policies, but I don't agree with his style.
+You can't say, because Donald Trump governed conservatively or say, I like his policies, but I don't agree with his style.

 Just be honest.

-But they try and run around, oh, we're a republic.
+But they try and run around.

 They're not Republicans.